-RESOLUTION NO. 8205
+RESOLUTION NO. 10161

-RESOLUTION ADOPTING THE CHAMPAIGN COUNTY SOLID WASTE MANAGEMENT PLAN 2012 UPDATE
+RESOLUTION ADOPTING THE "CHAMPAIGN COUNTY SOLID WASTE MANAGEMENT PLAN 2017 UPDATE"

-WHEREAS, pursuant to the "Local Solid Waste Disposal Act", 415 ILCS 10/3, Champaign County has adopted a Solid Waste Management Plan by Resolution Number 3077 adopted February 19, 1991; and
+WHEREAS, pursuant to the "Local Solid Waste Disposal Act", 415 ILCS 10/3, Champaign County has adopted a Solid Waste Management Plan by Resolution Number 3077 on February 19, 1991; and

-WHEREAS, pursuant to the "Local Solid Waste Disposal Act", 415 ILCS 10/3, Champaign County adopted:
+WHEREAS, pursuant to the "Local Solid Waste Disposal Act" 415 ILCS 10/3, Champaign County adopted:

-- the first five-year update to the Champaign County Solid Waste Management Plan, entitled "Champaign County Solid Waste Plan 1996 Update" on November 19, 1996; and - the second five-year update to the Champaign County Solid Waste Management Plan, entitled "Champaign County Solid Waste Plan 2001 Update" by Resolution Number 4497 on January 23, 2002; and - the third five-year update to the Champaign County Solid Waste Management Plan, entitled "Champaign County Solid Waste Plan 2007 Update" by Resolution Number 6146 on August 23, 2007; and
+- the first five-year update to the Champaign County Solid Waste Management Plan, entitled "Champaign County Solid Waste Plan 1996 Update" on November 19, 1996; - the second five-year update to the Champaign County Solid Waste Management Plan, entitled "Champaign County Solid Waste Plan 2001 Update" by Resolution Number 4497 on January 23, 2002; - the third five-year update to the Champaign County Solid Waste Management Plan, entitled "Champaign County Solid Waste Plan 2007 Update" by Resolution Number 6146 on August 23,2007; and - the fourth five-year update to the Champaign County Solid Waste Management Plan, entitled "Champaign County Solid Waste Plan 2012 Update" by Resolution Number 8205 on August 23, 2012.

-WHEREAS, pursuant to the "Local Solid Waste Disposal Act", 415 ILCS 10/3, Champaign County seeks to adopt the fourth five-year update to the Champaign County Solid Waste Management Plan, entitled "Champaign County Solid Waste Management Plan 2012 Update."
-The 2012 Update contains the following Recommendations and Implementation Schedule:
+WHEREAS, pursuant to the "Local Solid Waste Disposal Act", 415 ILCS 10/3, Champaign County seeks to adopt a fifth five-year update to the Champaign County Solid Waste Management Plan, entitled "Champaign County Solid Waste Management Plan 2017 Update."
+The 2017 Update contains the following Recommendations and Implementation Schedule:

 - 1. Champaign County will, as resources permit, encourage recycling initiated by municipalities or by private or non-profit groups and encourage education efforts made by such groups. - 2.
-The County will consider using any excess funds from waste hauler licensing to promote recycling efforts. - 3.
-The County will encourage all departments to promote and educate staff on office recycling efforts. - 4.
+The County will consider using any excess funds from waste hauler licensing to promote recycling efforts.

+- 3. The County will encourage all departments to promote and educate staff on office recycling efforts. - 4.
 The County will monitor, where information exists, County recycling rates and consider programming changes should current rates fall below 20% for non-market related reasons. - 5.
-The County will, as possible, encourage landscape waste recycling efforts.

-- 6. The County will, as possible, encourage countywide monitoring, collection and reporting of recycling rates. - 7.
+The County will, as possible, encourage landscape waste recycling efforts. - 6.
+The County will, as possible, encourage countywide monitoring, collection and reporting of recycling rates. - 7.
 The County will, as possible, consider requiring businesses that contract with the County to practice commercial and/or industrial recycling. - 8.
 The County will, as possible, encourage volume-based collection fees.

-NOW, THEREFORE, BE IT RESOLVED by the Champaign County Board, Champaign County, Illinois, that the fourth five-year update of the Champaign County Solid Waste Plan entitled "Champaign County Solid Waste Management Plan 2012 Update" attached and incorporated with this Resolution is hereby adopted.
+NOW, THEREFORE, BE IT RESOLVED by the Champaign County Board, Champaign County, Illinois, that the fifth five-year update of the Champaign County Solid Waste Plan entitled "Champaign County Solid Waste Management Plan 2017 Update" attached and incorporated with this Resolution is hereby adopted.

-PRESENTED, ADOPTED, APPROVED, AND RECORDED this 23rd day of August, 2012.
+PRESENTED, ADOPTED, APPROVED, AND RECORDED this 21st day of November, 2017.